2004 Zotter gets his whole product range in line with fair trade principles.

 2018 Zotter wins the Energy Globe Styria Award, awarded by the Austrian federal province of Styria and the Energie Steiermark AG.
 Just a few weeks later, Zotter is selected as the overall national winner of the world’s most prestigious environmental award – the Energy Globe Austria Award, beating over 2.000 projects submitted from 182 countries, for the company’s overall concept of sustainability and environmental protection, ranging from 100% organic ingredients to fair trade practices to green power to having turned their corporate real estate into a transparent adventure park.

 2018 Zotter renounces the Fairtrade seal and creates a new Fair “hand sign” as his logo.
 The company is taking this step in order to distance themselves from the mass balance practices used in the Fairtrade system.
 Instead, Zotter will still keep its commitment to 100% fair-trade practices by making his raw materials entirely physically traceable.
-Zotter becomes a member of the World Fair Trade Organisation (WFTO).
+Zotter becomes a member of the World Fair Trade Organization (WFTO).
 The WFTO then go on to examine the company as a whole according to their fair-trade guidelines.